krfshft/admintools/README.md

 ## Overlay
-The overlay makes it so you can have button mapped to functions that are likely to be common across most or all of your roster.
+The overlay makes it so you can have buttons mapped to functions that are likely to be common across most or all of your roster.
 Before I made the overlay I had to add macro versions of it's actions to every single character I made.

 The overlay is meant to work with the button mappings in the rewasd profile and bindings-cache.wtf files included in this repo.
 Not all 24 buttons are mapped, but the most important ones are:
 * Open Content Panel F1